Adding IronPDF to an Existing Docker Container

 Why use Docker on Azure?

-Alongside excellent enterprise scalability, Docker Containers on Azure enjoyed more permissions than regular WebApps.
+Alongside excellent enterprise scalability, Docker Containers on Azure enjoy more permissions than regular WebApps.

-This allows rendering of SVG fonts, because system access to GDI+ graphics are enabled.
+This allows rendering of SVG fonts because system access to GDI+ graphics is enabled.

 IronPDF and Linux Primer